open-resources/dash_curriculum/_sources/part2/chapter6.md

 ## 6.2 Uploading data into a dataframe
 In case our data is available on files or on the internet, we will read the data from the source and upload it into the dataframe.
-There are several ways of uploading data to Pandas dataframes, we will be focusing on these methodologies: reading data from files (.xls, .csv), reading data from URL, using Dash dcc.Upload component.
+There are several ways of uploading data to Pandas dataframes, we will be focusing on these methodologies:
+- reading data from files (.xls, .csv)
+- reading data from URL
+- using Dash dcc.Upload component

 ```{note}
 If you need some test dataset to play with, consider using the Plotly Express pre-loaded data, such as Gapminder, which can be added to your App with these commands:

 import plotly.express as px
 df = px.data.gapminder()
 ```